 - Design of Utility Services for Future Commercial Activity at Yanchep Lagoon Precinct Begins

 - Orion Café Refurbishment – Plans in place, lease signed

 - Yanchep Lagoon Flora and Vegetation Survey Goes Live

 - Yanchep Coastal Management Study

-The City has requested quotes from consultants to prepare a Foreshore Management Plan for the Yanchep Lagoon Precinct.
-This is a huge step towards delivery of the Yanchep Lagoon Masterplan.
-The Foreshore Management Plan will inform all future development and activity at the Lagoon by:
+The City has issued a tender for a suitably qualified and experienced consultant to prepare a Masterplan Implementation Plan for the Yanchep Lagoon Masterplan.
+This is a huge step towards delivery of new commercial activity across the Lagoon Precinct.

-This is a great opportunity to re-engage with local residents and stakeholders to ensure outcomes continue to meet community needs.
-Further information about how to get involved with the Foreshore Management Plan will be available in early 2023.
+This project marks an opportunity to re-engage with local residents and stakeholders to ensure outcomes continue to meet community needs.
+Information about how to get involved with the Masterplan Implementation Plan will be available following the appointment of a consultant in September 2023.

 Yanchep’s much-loved Orion Café kiosk and adjoining change rooms are set to get a new lease on life when upgrades are completed.